When is an INTEGRAL study application to be submitted?

 − Type of study(s) proposed (biomarker, imaging, quality of life, and/or CEA).

 − Total budget figure requested for each project (biomarker, imaging, QOL, CEA).

 − Duration of the study.

 All BIQSFP proposals must include a budget at the time of submission that clearly details the costs (Direct and Indirect) for each of the biomarker, imaging, quality of life, and/or CEA proposals submitted.
 In addition, a total composite budget must be provided for the entire cost of the BIQSFP project.
-The budgets for the project should use the BIQSFP Cost Estimate Worksheet (available on the BIQSFP website) along with a narrative justifying each requested cost.
+The budgets for the project should use the Form PHS 398 (available on the BIQSFP website) along with a narrative justifying each requested cost.

-Lastly, the Proposal Package includes the parent trial concept (therapeutic, prevention, or symptom management) with the BIQ study embedded (for evaluation by SSCs or where appropriate, CTEP or DCP.
+Lastly, the Proposal Package includes the parent clinical trial concept with the biomarker, imaging, QOL, and/or CEA study embedded (for evaluation by SSCs or where appropriate, CTEP or DCP).